.png)

 JOURNEY THROUGH THE BURNING TIMES

-The names and unknown entries in the book are presented in chronological order (mostly alphabetical), so you can journey through the burning times year by year, to bear witness to the torturous panics and witch persecution that are the shame of Scotland.
+The names and unknown entries in the book are presented in chronological order (mostly alphabetical), so you can journey through the burning times year by year, to bear witness to the so-called witch panics and persecutions that are the shame of Scotland.
 The main body of work begins in 1560, with the Scottish Reformation, and ends in 1722, with the execution of Janet Horne, known as the last witch of Scotland.

 STORY THREADS

-There are over 60 story threads of women, men and children who suffered religious and secular witch persecution, in a time when the skies above Scotland were lit with flames, fuelled by the flesh of burning women.
+There are over 80 story threads of women, men and children who suffered religious and secular witch persecution, in a time when the skies above Scotland were lit with flames, fuelled by the flesh of burning women.
 They vary in length, some of these stories will be know and some are off people who spoke to me during the collation of the names.
-We hope that as a collective we have raise awareness of the injustice of the witch hunts and honoured the accused.
+We hope that as a collective we have raised awareness of the injustice suffered and honoured the ancestral accused.

 HEALING TIME